Ubax/bulk-waste-calculator/README.md

 To add/edit/delete item with a predefined number of stamps edit the file `src/constants.js`.

 To add a new item append `INITIAL_ITEMS` with new record with desired properties.
+For objects names remember to add those to all language files - `src/lang/en.json` and `src/lang/de.json`.

 All photos have to be put in the `public/img/` folder to be available for reference in the `src/constants.js` file.